JereKuusela/valheim-dev/publish/README.md

 - `bind [keycode,modifier1,modifier2,...] [command] [parameter]`: Adds a new key binding with modifier keys.
 	- `bind j god`: Toggles god mode when pressing J.
-	- `bind j,leftalt god`: Toggles god mode when pressing J while left alt is down.
+	- `bind j,leftalt,h debugmode`: Toggles debug mode when pressing J while both left alt and h are down.

-	- `bind j,-leftalt god`: Toggles god mode when pressing J while left alt is not down.
+By default the best match is used.
+Which means that with above binds, toggling debugmode won't also toggle the god mode.

-	- `bind j,leftalt,h god`: Toggles god mode when pressing J while both left alt and h are down.
+It's also possible to use negative modifiers.
+For example `bind j,-leftalt god` won't toggle god mode while left alt is pressed.
+However using these is not usually needed.

-	- `bind j god keys=leftalt,h`: Same as above but with an alternative way.
+### Mouse wheel

 Mouse wheel allows binding too with custom keycode `wheel` (internally uses the `none` keycode).
 It's important to use modifier keys because the binding will block build rotation.